Innovation-Hub-2022/innovation-hub-2022-challenge-01/DataScience/README.md

 ![plot](assets/cifar10.png)
 2. For searching metric **cosine similarity** was chosen
 3. Flask was used for application's UI
+4. Elastic Search for storing and fast searching of the images

 **Some examples of the app**